-The most obvious part of self love is loving our bodies and our appearances in general.
-And here’s where body positivity comes.
+The most obvious part of self-love is loving our bodies and our appearances in general.
+And here’s where body positivity comes in.
 A movement that has two very vocal and distinctive ends.
 One of them suggests eating only healthy food and constant exercise in order to be healthy, and the other one promotes literally stuffing yourself with junk food to prove that you don’t care what you look like.
 I strive to fit somewhere in the middle.

 As someone who’s had a fair share of dieting, starvations, “slip ups”, and punishments in my life, I don’t agree with either of them.
 Both of them can have a negative impact on your mental health.
 Yes, I do eat healthily and exercise regularly, but I also allow myself to eat junk food if that’s what I’m craving.
 For me, eating healthy and exercising is not only about what I look like but mostly about keeping my body healthy in order to do the things I love, and to live a long fulfilling life.